-The CRTC supervises and regulates all aspects of the broadcasting system pursuant to the Broadcasting Act through its licensing and exemption power.
-The CRTC also exercises statutory oversight with respect to Canadian ownership and control of broadcasters (see below).
+The CRTC supervises and regulates all aspects of the Canadian broadcasting system pursuant to the Broadcasting Act through its licensing and exemption power.
+The CRTC also exercises statutory oversight with respect to Canadian ownership and control of broadcasting undertakings (see below).
 Pursuant to regulations made under the Broadcasting Act, the CRTC has set out Canadian content requirements for all broadcasters (including free-to-air and discretionary television programming services, AM and FM terrestrial radio stations and satellite radio services).
-These requirements also compel broadcasting distribution undertakings to give priority to the carriage of Canadian services to contribute a certain percentage of revenue to the production of Canadian programming and to provide efficient delivery of programming services.

-The communications regulatory and policy environment has had to adapt over the last decade in the face of challenges posed by new technologies and service offerings.
-In recognition of the impact of the increasing availability of foreign "over-thetop" ("OTT") online video services in Canada, the CRTC has exempted all internet-based and mobile point-to-point broadcasting services from CRTC regulation, provided such services adhere to the terms and conditions of its digital media exemption order.
-Pursuant to its exemption order, the CRTC does not impose any requirements for exempt digital media undertakings to support Canadian content, including new media content.
+These requirements also compel broadcasting distribution undertakings to communications regulatory and environment has had to adapt over the last decade in the face of challenges posed by new technologies and service offerings.
+In recognition of the impact of the increasing availability of foreign "over-thetop" ("OTT") online video services in Canada, the CRTC has exempted all internet-based and mobile point-to-point broadcasting services from CRTC regulation, provided such services adhere to the terms and conditions of its digital media exemption order.3 Pursuant to its exemption order, the CRTC does not impose any requirements for exempt digital media undertakings to support Canadian content, including new media content.